EME 801 Syllabus, Fall 2022

 - Office Hours: By appointment (please contact me via Canvas to request an appointment).

 I will read and respond to email and discussion forums at least once per day during the work week (Monday through Friday).
 You may see me online occasionally on the weekends, but please don't count on it!

 EME 801 provides a broad introduction to global markets for crude oil and refined petroleum products; natural gas; and electric power.
+It also provides students with the basic financial tools used to evaluate energy projects.
 A major goal of the course is to help students understand how market design, market institutions and regulatory structures affect firm-level decision-making in the energy industries, and ultimately how these decisions affect the functioning of energy markets and the prospects for alternative technologies.
 EME 801 serves as part of the core set of courses for the M.P.S. program in Renewable Energy and Sustainable Systems (RESS) offered through the Penn State World Campus.